-Have you been hurt in a car accident near Alpharetta?
+In 2020, there were 847,000 injuries resulting from distracted driving in the United States.
+(National Highway Traffic Safety Administration) Have you been hurt in a car accident near Alpharetta?
 If you were, there are two very important questions to be asking yourself.
-First, have you spoken to an Alpharetta car accident lawyer?
+First, have you spoken to one of our Alpharetta car accident lawyers?
 And second, have you signed any release or authorization forms for an auto insurance company?
-Before signing anything call The Weinstein Firm at (770) HELP-NOW.
+Before signing anything call The Weinstein Firm at 770-HELP-NOW.
 But let’s discuss the first question right now.

-Should I Reach Out to a Car Accident Lawyer Alpharetta?
+Should I Reach Out to Alpharetta Car Accident Lawyers?

 If you have not yet spoken to a car accident attorney in the city of Alpharetta GA, then you should do this as soon as you possibly can.
 Even in a minor case, speaking with an attorney can help you to better understand the process of recovering the compensation you deserve and the potential value of your case.

 In most car accident cases, we find that hiring an experienced law firm to be your representation during negotiation is a sensible step to take.
 In a recent study performed by several insurance companies, data suggested that those who do not work with car accident attorneys for assistance tend to not recover as much in compensation as those who do.

 In the event that you hire one of our Alpharetta personal injury attorneys for help on your accident case, your lawyer will handle all the paperwork, communications, and negotiations for you, so that you can focus on recovery.
 In addition, we will help you to recover a more significant settlement sum than you would be able to recover on your own.